serviceprototypinglab/cndbbench/README.md

     and also all the configuration that you need for connect to tha database (host, port, user, password, dbname, ...) or run some test.
     - You must change the configuration for a good connexion with the database that you are using.
-    - You can choose also the test that you want run changing test_name.
+    - You can choose also the test that you want run, changing test_name.
     The options are:
         - {insert_database, insert_database_one, select_database}
     where database in